-There a number predisposing factors for respiratory disease in chickens: as with any animal stress can cause an underlying disease to show itself.
-This stress could be extremes of temperature and humidity, high stocking density, being transported, being taken to a poultry show and new animals being introduced to an existing/established flock.
+There are several predisposing factors for respiratory disease in chickens: as with any animal, stress can cause an underlying disease to show itself.
+This stress could be extremes of temperature and humidity, high stocking density, being transported, being taken to a poultry show, and new animals introduced to an existing/established flock.

-If your bird does develop any of these signs it is worth consulting your vet as antibiotic treatment is usually advised.
-In general your vet will often advise that the entire group of birds should be treated.
-Usually medication is given in their water but in severely ill birds injections may be the best option.
+If your bird does develop any of these signs, it is worth consulting your vet as antibiotic treatment is usually advised.
+In general, your vet will often advise that the entire group of birds should be treated.
+Usually, medication is given in their water, but injections may be the best option for severely ill birds.

-Birds suffering with respiratory disease should always be isolated from the other healthy hens, given lots of TLC and be given veterinary attention where necessary.
+Birds suffering from a respiratory disease should always be isolated from the other healthy hens, given lots of TLC and be given veterinary attention where necessary.

-Enrofloxacin (Baytril) is an antibiotic that many bird owners are familiar with, your chicken may have been given some by a vet and it is widely talked about on different chicken forums and information sites.
-This antibiotic may not always be the drug of choice in all respiratory conditions and we would certainly advise you seek proper veterinary advice before your chickens are given any type of prescription medication.
+Enrofloxacin (Baytril) is an antibiotic that many bird owners are familiar with.
+A vet may have given your chicken some.
+It is widely talked about on different chicken forums and information sites.
+This antibiotic may not always be the drug of choice in all respiratory conditions, and we would certainly advise you to seek proper veterinary advice before your chickens are given any prescription medication.

-There are a number of possible pathogens involved in respiratory disease in chickens.
+There are several possible pathogens involved in respiratory disease in chickens.
 A simple blood test can determine which one(s) are the cause.
-It is often the case that more than one pathogen is involved, the most common ones are Mycoplasma Gallisepticum, Infectious Bronchitis, ART (AvianRhinoTracheitis virus) and ILT (Infectious LaryngoTracheitis virus).
+It is often the case that more than one pathogen is involved; the most common ones are Mycoplasma Gallisepticum, Infectious Bronchitis, ART (AvianRhinoTracheitis virus) and ILT (Infectious LaryngoTracheitis virus).

-Mycoplasma Gallisepticum: Is a type of bacteria which can cause respiratory disease in chickens and other poultry.
+Mycoplasma Gallisepticum: This type of bacteria can cause respiratory disease in chickens and other poultry.
 It is often associated with swollen sinuses, sneezing and foamy watery eyes.
-In certain cases it can cause swollen joints and subsequently lameness.
-It can infect the oviduct thus altering egg shell colour and quality and thus it can be transferred via the egg to chicks.
+In certain cases, it can cause swollen joints and subsequently lameness.
+It can infect the oviduct, thus altering eggshell colour and quality, and thus we can transfer it via the egg to chicks.

-Once infected a chicken is infected for life although clinical signs will regress with time and treatment but they are always liable to come back.
+Once infected, a chicken is infected for life; although clinical signs will regress with time and treatment, they are always liable to come back.

-ART is a pneumovirus which causes swollen heads (see the photo, right), swollen sinuses, sneezing and in severe cases nervous signs.
+ART is a pneumovirus that causes swollen heads, swollen sinuses, sneezing and in severe cases nervous signs.